wesley-trust/wesleytrust-com/_posts/2021-04-09-graph-api-groups-pipeline-apply.md

 ### What does this do?
 - An access token is obtained, if one is not provided, this allows the same token to be shared within the pipeline
-- If groups should be removed, and the groups objects exist, the group IDs are provided to the remove group function
+- If groups should be removed, and the objects exist, the group IDs are provided to the remove group function
-- If groups should be updated, and the groups objects exist, the group objects are provided to the edit group function
+- If groups should be updated, and the objects exist, the group objects are provided to the edit group function
-- If the group objects to be created exist, the group objects are provided to the new group function
+- If the group objects to be created exist, the objects are provided to the new group function
-  - The new group config information is then exported
+  - The new group config information is then exported (so IDs are available to manage the groups)
   - Within the pipeline, these files are added, committed and pushed to the config repo

 The complete function as at this date, is below: